ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 In this design, the DRS Automation level is set to fully automated so when VMs are powered on they're automatically placed onto hosts with sufficient capacity.
 The VMs are also automatically migrated from one host to another to load balance the cluster.
 Additionally, the migration threshold of the DRS cluster is set at the midpoint between conservative and aggressive such that priority 1, priority 2, and priority 3 recommendations are applied. vCenter Server provides at least good improvements to the cluster’s load balance.

-The following table shows the settings for the vSphere DRS cluster in the VMware vSphere Web Client.
+The following table shows the settings for the vSphere DRS cluster in the vSphere Web Client.

 | Setting             | Value  |
 |:------------------- |:------ |